laffan/simple-tileset-generator/README.md

 # Tileset Generator

-A bare-bones tileset generator courtsey of ChatGPT.
+A bare-bones tileset generator courtesy of ChatGPT.